Building a WordPress website is a lot like building a house.

 While it’s beyond the scope of this site to teach you how to create and edit video, for example, we will teach you how to add all kinds of content to your site and how to set it up to appeal to visitors and search engines alike.

 Want a handy blueprint that will help you start your WordPress site off right?
-Download The WordPress Beginner’s Blueprint now.
+Download The WordPress Beginner’s Blueprint below.